Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 Sue: Over my dead body.
 And the same goes for the music.

 Mariner is acting like a love-sick puppy.

 Sue: So Tegan has copped off with an angel who can make her dreams come true?
 Like I said earlier, she could do a lot worse.

 Leeeeeeeee John, however, is beginning (beginning?!) to get on Sue’s wick.

 Sue: Is he taking the piss or what?

-Me: The way I look at it is this: the Eternals are bored so if it looks like he’s taking the piss, it’s because he’s taking the piss.
+Me: The way I look at it is this: the Eternals are permanently bored, so if it looks like he’s taking the piss, it’s probably because he’s taking the piss.
 Does that make any sense?

 Sue: Ooh, ooh, ooh, ooh, ah-ahh.

 At one point, Turlough looks like a rabbit caught in headlights.

 Sue: Is it really true they asked the actor to shave his head for this part?